Category Archives: Michael Wilding

 But Crawford is devilish and fierce in the film.
 She prances confidently in each scene wearing getups as outlandish as a haughty yellow nightgown with high-heeled slippers and a garish scene from the production wearing ‘black face’!

-When she yanks off her wig revealing her messy red hair, black face, and wide emotion-infused eyes as she desperately watches Tye exit the auditorium it rivals any scary scene from a horror film.
+When she yanks off her wig, revealing her messy red hair, black face, and wide, emotion-infused eyes as she desperately watches Tye exit the auditorium, the scene rivals any scary scene from a horror film.

-Crawford’s singing voice was dubbed by India Adams and she lip-syncs to the recording Adams originally made for Cyd Charisse in a number discarded from the 1953 film, The Band Wagon.
+India Adams dubbed Crawford’s singing voice.
+She lip-syncs to the recording Adams originally made for Cyd Charisse in a number discarded from the 1953 film The Band Wagon.

 Crawford seamlessly carries the film from beginning to end credits like the seasoned professional she always was.
 She pokes her co-stars and chews up the scenery like nobody’s business.

-Deserving of mention is actor Michael Wilding since he equals Crawford in performance.
-He never appears outshined or swallowed whole during a scene instead relaying good chemistry with her.
+Deserving of mention is actor Michael Wilding since he is equal to Crawford in performance.
+He never appears outshined or swallowed whole during a scene; instead, he relays good chemistry with her.

 A mediocre Torch Song (1953) is made better by the mix of the competitive Broadway lifestyle and the star playing a ferocious and seasoned veteran.